AI Agents: The Strategic Shift Reshaping Workforces

 This aligns well with employer demand for foundational data and machine learning skills and also indicates that these fields are well-established among job seekers.
 Notably, skills such as Deep Learning and User-centered design are also heavily featured, reflecting a strong talent bench in user experience and AI development.

-However, certain high-growth skills identified in job postings, like Process Mining and Transfer Learning, have relatively low representation in profiles.
+However, certain high-growth skills identified in job postings, like Process Mining and Transfer Learning, are relatively underrepresented in profiles.
 This mismatch could suggest a skills gap where emerging, specialized competencies are growing in demand faster than professionals are acquiring them.

 For example, only around 6,600 professionals list Process Mining, while job postings for this skill show significant and rapid growth.
 This gap may indicate a need for upskilling and targeted education to align workforce skills with emerging business priorities.